jacebenson/cedar/docs/versioned_docs/version-2.0/router.md

 - `Boolean` - Matches and converts Boolean (true or false only)

 > Note on TypeScript support
-> Redwood will automatically generate types for your named routes, but you do have to run `yarn redwood dev` or `yarn redwood build` at least once for your `Routes.{js,ts}` to be parsed
+> Cedar will automatically generate types for your named routes, but you do have to run `yarn redwood dev` or `yarn redwood build` at least once for your `Routes.{js,ts}` to be parsed

 ### Glob Type